Operation Healing Journey

 Taking control of their own healing calendars and utilizing resources from within their own communities allows each client the opportunity to have a voice in at least some part of their own healing.

-Although there is no "magic pill" to cure the signature wounds of combat today, the alternative therapies discussed, in conjunction with traditional medical practices and taking a proactive instead of a reactive approach to their healing can allow veterans to adapt to the changes that have occured within their lives.
+Although there is no "magic pill" to cure the signature wounds of combat today, the alternative therapies discussed, in conjunction with traditional medical practices and taking a proactive instead of a reactive approach to their healing can allow veterans to adapt to the changes that have occurred within their lives.